-The Detroit Lions' first preseason game of 2011 is on Friday night against the Cincinnati Bengals training camp continued on Wednesday afternoon as the team's second-to-last practice before Friday's game was held.
+The Detroit Lions' first preseason game of 2011 is on Friday night against the Cincinnati Bengals, and training camp continued on Wednesday afternoon as the team's second-to-last practice before Friday's game was held.
 Former Titans coach Jeff Fisher, whose son is a defensive assistant for the Lions, attended the practice (for the second day in a row) and watched it with actor and Michigan resident Jeff Daniels.

 Unfortunately Fisher and Daniels did not get to see rookie wide receiver Titus Young practice.
 He was on the field for parts of practice earlier this week, but he was not able to practice on Wednesday.
 Tight end Brandon Pettigrew, cornerback Aaron Berry and safety Randy Phillips were also unable to practice.
 Pettigrew is dealing with a "mild" ankle injury and Berry has a "slight" groin pull.
 Both players are considered day-to-day.
 It's not clear what the status is for Phillips, who is dealing with a shoulder injury.